 Red Cap is an unofficial name-- my source for it is the guidebook Rambles & Scrambles: The Definitive Guide to Peakbagging Around Las Vegas by SP member cp0915; this book is a wealth of information on peaks within a day's drive of the Las Vegas area and has an extensive collection of route descriptions for peaks in Red Rock Canyon National Conservation Area-- but one look at it will dispel any wondering about the name.
 Red Cap is a peak composed of yellow sandstone capped by a layer of dark red sandstone.
 There is no other peak like it in the Calico Hills-- some are all yellow, some are all red, and some are red with yellow caps, but only Red Cap is yellow with a red top-- and that makes it easy to locate.

-I know of three routes up the peak, all of which I have done.
+I know of four routes up the peak, all of which I have done.
 Each has a good deal of Class 3 scrambling with at least two spots of Class 4.
-Route pages soon to be added will cover these routes in detail.
+Route pages added cover these routes in detail.
 There may be other scrambling routes.

 West Face and South Face

-This is the traditional route up the peak and the shortest one.
+This is the traditional route up the peak and the shortest one from the west side.
 The photo below, with its caption and notes, describes it very well.
 The route page has more photographs and goes into more detail, though.

 Some Summit Views